-As you might expect, we get quite a few “how do I…?” questions here at Optuma Towers and we try to update the KnowledgeBase and create Quick Tip videos to help clients find what they need, but this particular query has come up a few times this week, which I thought I’d share.
+As you might expect, we get quite a few “how do I…?” questions here at Optuma Towers and we try to update the KnowledgeBase and create Quick Tip videos to help clients find what they need, but this particular query has come up a few times recently.

 The question was along the lines of “what’s the best way to count time and price movements on the charts?”
-Like many things in Optuma, there can be a number of different ways to achieve this, so here are some examples of some of the tools that we have available, which can be particularly useful in presentations or reports.
+Like many things in Optuma, there can be a number of different ways to achieve this, so here are examples of some of the tools available, which can be particularly useful in presentations or reports.

-This tool can be used to count price change between two user-defined points (click here for the KnowledgeBase article).
-The tool can be set to show the percentage change between the two points, the price change, or both.
-Along with the usual tool options to change the line colours and style, there is also a Repeat property which can be used to identify potential target levels, along with an expansion factor.
+This tool can be used to count price change between two user-defined points (click here for the tool’s KnowledgeBase article).
+The Price Measure can be set to show the percentage change between the two points, the price change, or both.
+Along with the usual tool options to change the line colours and style, there is also a Repeat property with an optional expansion factor to help identify potential targets.

 Time Price Measure

 As the name suggests, this is a combination of the two tools, which measures the time and price between two points.
-The tool includes a number of labels which can be turned on or off including the dates and prices, with the added flexibility to create your own label.
-In this example, (P1+P2)/2 has been added to show the midpoint of the range:
+The tool includes a number of labels which can be turned on or off, including the dates, prices, and Range %.
+This tool has the added flexibility to create your own measure, such as (P1+P2)/2 to show the midpoint of the two selected prices:

 Time Price Labels

-The previous tools all measure between two points, but what if you wanted to measure more than that?
+The previous tools all measure between two points, but what if you wanted to measure more?
 You could apply the tools multiple times, or you could use the Time Price Label tool (TPL).
 This allows you to apply an anchor label, and then by selecting the Add New Label option under the tool’s Actions you can add multiple labels, each one counting from the previous.